ursatile/css4eng/210-backgrounds-colors-and-composition.md

 Notice how in this example, the boxes in the middle have `opacity` applied to the entire element, so it affects the text and border as well as the background, whereas the boxes on the right are opaque elements with a transparent background, so the text and border is still drawn at full intensity.

 Opacity isn't the only way that an element can be affected by its background, though.
 CSS also supports something called `mix-blend-mode`; using this, we can specify exactly how the colour of a background pixel should be combined with the colour of a foreground pixel to determine what colour actually gets drawn at that point.

+`multiply` will multiply the foreground by the background.
+It helps me to think white as 1 and black as 0; anything times white is anything; anything times black is black.

+* `screen`:
+*

 {% example mix-blend-mode.html elements="body" iframe_style="height: 20em;" %}